antoiner90/TimelineBundle/Resources/doc/filter.markdown

 # Filters

-Filters will apply modificaiton to collection of actions.
+Filters will apply modificatioon to collection of actions.

 This bundle is provided with 2 filters, **DuplicateKey** and **DataHydrator**